Join us in one of the world's great and undiscovered trekking regions

 We’ll wake up to breakfast in a small lakeside shelter before beginning our journey to Valley Chacabuco and Patagonia National Park.
 On our most difficult, yet most rewarding day, we’ll trek through the Gloria Mountains along the Jeinemini river bed, and over Gloria Pass to awe-inspiring vistas on the western side of Lago Verde.

-We’ll be among the first visitors to this new park, a 10 million-acre brainchild of Doug and Kristin Tompkins (founders of The North Face), who invested $345 million to preserve wide expanses of Patagonia.
+We’ll be among the first visitors to this new park, the brainchild of Doug and Kristin Tompkins (founders of The North Face), who invested $345 million to preserve wide expanses of Patagonia.
 We’ll be among the first to behold its sights and untouched lands.
 We’ll then descend to the lakeshore and hike to a newly renovated camping shelter.
 If you’re up for it, seize the afternoon with another hike to explore Jeinimeni’s hanging glaciers—well worth the trip.

 The name Hermoso Valley means ‘beautiful valley’—that doesn’t even begin to scratch the surface.
 This morning will lead us through a breathtaking traverse through towering mountains and glaciers, threading our way through streams and narrow paths.

 We’ll continue south through lush lenga forests before connecting to the Aviles trail toward Mount Jeinemini.
 This 9-mile day brings us to the Aviles Valley, where we’ll pick a spot to make camp for the night.